Skip to main content

 • Select the relevant order(s), click "Actions" then "Void."

-• Note: if you see an order with a Void status, remember that this can be due to you marking it as void or it can be due to the void status we synced from Shopify.
+• Note: if you see an order with a Void status, remember that this can be due to you marking it as void or due to the void status we synced from Shopify.
+You can easily identify which it is - if the "Voided" tag has a small Finaloop logo, it means it was marked as void in Finaloop.

 3. Close an uncollected balance